 Hurricane Katrina was a Category 5 hurricane that hit Louisiana on August 29, 2005.
 It was the most destructive natural disaster in U.S. history.
 It impacted 93,000 square miles.
 Its storm surge crested at 27 feet.

 Katrina was massive before it even made landfall.
-Its hurricane force winds reached 75 nautical miles east of the center.
+Its hurricane-force winds reached 75 nautical miles east of the center.
 Its maximum winds stretched 25 to 30 nautical miles.
 It forced the evacuation of 75% of the 819 manned oil platforms in the Gulf of Mexico.
 That reduced oil production by a third.
 Katrina did most of its damage after the National Hurricane Center reclassified down to a Category 3 hurricane.
 Like most hurricanes, it slowed down when it hit land.

 The Facts on Hurricane Katrina's Damage

 Damage and Insurance: Hurricane Katrina cost a staggering $125 billion.
 Insurance covered only $80 billion of the losses, according to Swiss Re.
-Flooding in New Orleans caused half the damage.
+Flooding in New Orleans caused a considerable amount of damage.
 It destroyed or rendered uninhabitable 300,000 homes.
 It left in its wake 118 million cubic yards of debris.
 That made cleanup efforts a mind-boggling challenge.

 Oil Costs: Katrina damaged 19% of U.S. oil production.
 It destroyed 113 offshore oil and gas platforms when combined with Hurricane Rita which followed soon afterward.
 They damaged 457 oil and gas pipelines and spilled almost as much oil as the Exxon Valdez disaster.
 That caused oil prices to increase to over $70 a barrel.
 Gas prices reached over $3 a gallon, and there were reports of price gouging to over $5 a gallon.
 In response, the U.S. government released oil from the Strategic Petroleum Reserves.
 Katrina's impact is reflected in historical oil prices.

 The Toll on Humans and Pets: Of more importance was the impact on people and animals.
 Katrina displaced 770,000 residents.
 That's more than the Dust Bowl migration during the Great Depression, by some estimates.
 Seventy-five thousand returned only to find their homes destroyed.